hubertklonowski/actions-training/README.md

 The action runs only on the self-hosted runner.

 10. Composite action that uses few different shells to greet and say goodbye to the user served as input.

-// ideas
-Action that has customized branding
-Setting custom error code for javascript action Setting custom error code for docker container